 Henriet Fourie, Soprano

-A native of South Africa, now lives in Chicago where she is in demand as a soloist onstage and as a collaborator with chamber musicians and composers.
-In addition to singing with Fused Muse Ensemble she sings with CUBE Ensemble, Bella Voce and the William Ferris Chorale while also maintaining a private teaching studio.
-Henriët holds degrees in Vocal and Piano Performance from the College of Charleston (SC) and a Master of Music degree in Vocal Performance from DePaul University (IL) where she studied with Julia Bentley.
+Ms. Fourie holds degrees in Vocal and Piano Performance from the College of Charleston (SC) and a Master of Music degree in Vocal Performance from DePaul University (IL) where she studied with Julia Bentley

 Iddo Aharony, Composer

 Iddo Aharony’s diverse body of work includes pieces for a variety of ensembles and solo instruments, along with compositions for contemporary dance, opera and various theater and multimedia projects.
 His stage work, Oedipus: Opera-Theatre, was premiered in summer 2011 at the Israel Festival of Culture in Jerusalem.
-Aharony’s acoustic and electronic music has been performed by many ensembles and musicians in the United States, France, Britain and Israel, including eighth blackbird, ensemble dal niente and Pacifica Quartet; and presented at festivals such as SEAMUS and the New York City Electronic Music Festival.
-Other notable recent projects: Ayin Shel Ayin for chamber ensemble and electronic media premiered by new music ensemble eighth blackbird; falling out of time for cello and live electronics performed by ensemble dal niente; and memory boxes 1-8 composed for Pacifica Quartet.
-A native of Tel Aviv, Israel, he is currently pursuing a Ph.D. degree in Music Composition at the University of Chicago, where he has been working with Shulamit Ran, Augusta Read Thomas, Marta Ptaszyńska and Howard Sandroff.
+Aharony’s acoustic and electronic music has been performed by ensembles and musicians in the United States, France, Italy, Britain and Israel, including eighth blackbird, ensemble dal niente and Pacifica Quartet; and presented at festivals such as SEAMUS and the New York City Electronic Music Festival.
+Among his awards are the 2014 soundSCAPE festival composition prize and commission, and residencies at the MacDowell Colony, VCCA, Blue Mountain Center and others.
+A native of Tel Aviv, Israel (born 1978), he is currently a Ph.D. candidate in Music Composition at the University of Chicago, where he has been working with Shulamit Ran, Augusta Read Thomas, Marta Ptaszyńska and Howard Sandroff.